 - Extra time

 - Separate invigilation within the centre

 - Supervised rest breaks

 - A computer reader or a reader

 - Read aloud or an examination reading pen

 - A word processor

-- A scribe
+- A scribe or speed recognition technology

 - A prompter

-- Coloured overlays

-- Coloured/enlarged papers

 Computer readers, reading pens, speech recognition technology and word processors will be preferred instead of human readers and scribes.
 This is in recognition that they allow candidates to work independently, but that they are also a better preparation for Higher Education and the world of employment.